digipres/publications/ipres/ipres-2023/papers/calculating-the-carbon-footprint-of-digital-preservation-a-case.md

   the service life has a smaller role.
 As a whole, the annual carbon footprint of the services is smaller than the annual carbon footprint of three average Finns.
 creators:
-- Tiainen, Mikko
+- Mikko Tiainen
-- Lehtonen, Juha
+- Juha Lehtonen
-- Helin, Heikki
+- Heikki Helin
-- Kylander, Johan
+- Johan Kylander
 date: null
 document_url: https://www.ideals.illinois.edu/items/128307/bitstreams/428979/data.pdf
 grand_parent: iPRES